Asian Kites

 A good kite was one that flew without needing a tail for stability.
 This required accuracy, symmetry, and light weight in construction.

 "Edo" can also refer to the very first kite design local to Japan, a simple rectangular lattice of bamboo strips covered with paper.
-This frame was curved in a way which gave the kite stability in the air—just like a dihedral angle works in modern kites.
+This frame was curved in a way that gave the kite stability in the air—just like a dihedral angle works in modern kites.

 As in China, some individuals would devote almost their entire lifetime to the highly skilled production of craft that looked good and flew even better!

-I have met a modern-day Japanese kite-master—Mikio Toki.
+I have met a modern-day Japanese kite master—Mikio Toki.
 The encounter was brief.
 Mikio looked up and inquisitively studied my big Multi-Dowel Barn Door flying at the Adelaide kite festival one year.
-The kite actually wasn't that much to look at; at least it had no tail and flew very steadily ;-)
+The kite actually wasn't that much to look at; at least it had no tail and flew very steadily. ;-)

 Old Japanese kites often feature scenes, figures, or just the faces of human characters.
-We saw a group of authentic and quite large rokkakus once at the local kite-festival, each featuring a ferocious warrior-style face.
+We saw a group of authentic and quite large rokkakus once at the local kite festival, each featuring a ferocious warrior-style face.

 Korea

-Korean Pangp'aeyon kite.Korean Pangp'aeyon
+Korean Pangp'aeyon kite.Korean bangpae yeon

 This is another fighter-kite nation!
 Just like the first Japanese design, the most well-known kites from Korea are rectangular.
 But the similarity stops there, since these designs have crossed diagonal spars and a large circular hole in the center.

 • Bangpae yeon are the most common rectangular kites and are used for general recreational flying or for sale to tourists.
-Depending on weather conditions they are sometimes flown with a simple rectangular tail looped from one lower corner of the kite to the other.
+Depending on weather conditions, they are sometimes flown with a simple rectangular tail looped from one lower corner of the kite to the other.
 Pangp'aeyon, or shield kites, are more robust and can be used for kite fighting bouts.
 Last one in the air wins, after you try to saw through everyone else's lines with your own!

 • Gaori-Yon are traditional diamond-shaped kites.

-I've seen photos of several Bangpae yeon flying on a single line, with fairly short looped tails.
+I've seen photos of several bangpae yeon flying on a single line, with fairly short, looped tails.
 I like to put up a "kite train" as it's called too—but with diamonds (steadied by drogues) instead of Asian kites.

-Wind Speed Handy Reference
+Wind-Speed Handy Reference

 Light Air